Vibe-Editor/backend/docs/api/video-gen.md

 **Important**: All video-gen endpoints now require a valid `projectId` in the request body.
 These endpoints will not work without providing a correct project ID.

-- `POST /video-gen` - Generate videos using AI model handoff (Google Veo2, Veo3, RunwayML Gen-3, or Kling)
+- `POST /video-gen` - Generate videos using AI model handoff (Google Veo2 or RunwayML Gen-3)

   - **Body Parameters**:
   - `animation_prompt` (required): Description of the animation/movement for the video
   - `art_style` (required): Style of the video to generate